 S.OLIVER & AFRO PROJECT E. V.

-This year, too, the international fashion and lifestyle company s.Oliver will be supporting the 30th International Africa Festival.
-There will be a charity event with the non-profit organisation “Afro Project e.V.” (registered association).
-As in the previous years, visitors can participate in a photo session.
+This year, too, the international fashion and lifestyle company s.Oliver will be supporting the 32nd International Africa Festival.
+There will be charity events with the non-profit organisation “Afro Project e.V.” (registered association).
+As in the previous years, visitors can participate in a batik session.
 The proceeds will go to the “Mama Afrika” association.
 The aim of the association is to stop the dangerous tradition of female genital mutilation.
-There will be a booth in the bamboo hall where visitors can get information about the non-profit work of “Mama Afrika”.